exploratory-io/book/tutorials/flight.md

 ![](images/flight-add-data-frame.png)

-Aftr you select the file from the file picker dialog and hit OK, you'll see the first 10 rows of the data you're importing.
+After you select the file from the file picker dialog and hit OK, you'll see the first 10 rows of the data you're importing.

 ![](images/flight-data-import.png)